Shawn-29/Website-Philodendron-Genus/README.md

 This website provides detailed information, photographs, and growing advice for a number of plants from the philodendron genus.

-The app is online!
-You can try it [here](https://shawn-plant-hut.herokuapp.com/).

 # Technical Info:
 - Responsive layout, via BootStrap, ensures site displays correctly across all devices.
 - Dynamic data retrieval via JavaScript and MySQL.